KentStateWeb/rwd/_assignments/casestudy.md

 * [Sparkbox](http://seesparkbox.com) - Responsive web design agency in Dayton, OH, participants in many conferences and articles
 * [HappyCogg](http://happycog.com) - Web Strategy, Design and Development agency in Philadelphia, PA.
 Led by Jeffrey Zeldman, who led the Web Standards movement and co-created An Event Apart, A List Apart and A Book Apart.
 * [Mule Design](http://muledesign.com) Interactive Design Agency in San Francisco, led by Erika Hall and Mike Monteiro, writers of many popular books and articles.
+* [Jen Simmons](http://jensimmons.com/) - I’m the host and executive producer of The Web Ahead, winner of the 2015 Net Award for Podcast of the Year.
+I’m a Designer Advocate at Mozilla.
+I spend my time researching the coming revolution in graphic design on the web, speaking at conferences, writing about what I discover, and advocating for what we need next.

 ---